phreborn/MLCAF/doc/Fakes.md

 --------------------------------

 The W+jets/Top Fake Factors (WFF/TFF) are parameterized as a function of tau $`p_{\textrm{T}}`$.
-The WFF is calculated in the b-veto category, while the TFF is calculated in the b-tag category.
+The WFF is calculated mainly in the b-veto category, while the TFF is calculated mainly in the b-tag category.
+They can be distinguished by allocating the WFF to an Opposite Sign (OS) charged tau selection, and the TFF to a Same Sign (SS).

 The LFF is applied into this region, forming part of the background subtraction, so it must be calculated first.
 Likewise, while it may be inversely true that the WFF would form a contribution in the LFR, the W+jets fake component in the LFR is instead estimated by MC.